 Historic Highlights of the Branches of the YMCA of Greater Hartford

 YMCA Camp Chase was opened by the New Britain Y in 1963 as Camp Holiday Ridge and purchased in 1985 by the YMCA of Greater Hartford.
-Extensive improvements including full renovation of the pool were made in 1987-88.
+Extensive improvements, including full renovation of the pool, were made in 1987-88.
 In 1991, the name of the outdoor facility was changed to Camp Chase YMCA to honor the generosity of the Chase Family.
-Each Summer the Camp Chase facility hosts a YMCA Day Camp and a Family Swim Center.
+Each summer the Camp Chase facility hosts a YMCA Day Camp and a Family Swim Center.

 The Indian Valley Family YMCA Branch had its first presence in the region back in 1869.
-The Young People’s Christian Association charged one dollar yearly for dues and had a purpose of “promoting the social, intellectual and spiritual welfare of our village.”
+The Young People’s Christian Association charged $1 annually for dues and had a purpose of “promoting the social, intellectual and spiritual welfare of our village.”
 Not much has changed in the ensuing 132 years.
-Indian Valley traces its modern roots back to the organization of the Tolland County YMCA in October, 1925 in Rockville.
+Indian Valley traces its modern roots back to the organization of the Tolland County YMCA in October 1925 in Rockville.
 The Indian Valley Branch YMCA today is recognized as one of the premier human service agencies in its region.
 It is the largest provider of child care in its towns and provides a wide range of youth, family and adult programs based out of its home at 375 Hartford Turnpike in Vernon.

 Tri-Town YMCA Branch was formed in 1949 as the South Regional YMCA.
 Programs began thanks to a grant from the Community Chest, now known as the United Way of the Capital Area.
 As a non-facility location, the branch has always found collaborative partners.
-An example is the current relationship with the Hartford Marriott in Rocky Hill where the branch provides swim lessons to area children in the hotel’s pool.
-The name was changed in 1999 to reflect its increased role in all three of its service communities; Wethersfield, Newington and Rocky Hill.
+An example is the current relationship with the Hartford Marriott in Rocky Hill, where the branch provides swim lessons to area children in the hotel’s pool.
+The name was changed in 1999 to reflect its increased role in all three of its service communities: Wethersfield, Newington and Rocky Hill.

 West Hartford YMCA has some records of programs dating back to 1900.
 Hi-Y clubs were the first formal program in 1935.
 The first branch office was built in 1944 thanks to a donation from Miss Edith Howard.
 It housed a snack bar, dance floor, games and club rooms at 72 South Main Street.
 The current building opened in February of 1958 following a joint campaign with the YWCA.

 Wheeler Regional Family YMCA Branch’s seeds were planted in Plainville in 1912.
 The Y became part of the County YMCA when that entity was formalized in 1918.
-By the 1960’s the YMCA was providing valuable services to an increasing number of people with a new emphasis on opportunities for adults and families.
+By the 1960s the YMCA was providing valuable services to an increasing number of people with a new emphasis on opportunities for adults and families.
 The current building was built thanks to the generosity of Frank and Bertha Wheeler.
-It was dedicated and opened in January, 1964.
-In 1977, it became the first branch in the Association to offer before and after school child care programs.
+It was dedicated and opened in January 1964.
+In 1977, it became the first branch in the Association to offer before- and after-school child care programs.
 The main building and an adjacent child care center were expanded and renovated thanks to a Metropolitan Capital Campaign in 1987.
 In 2004 the Wheeler Regional Family YMCA underwent another major renovation and expansion.
-Today the Y services the towns of Avon, Bristol, Burlington, Farmington, Plainville and Plymouth.
+Today, the Y services the towns of Avon, Bristol, Burlington, Farmington, Plainville and Plymouth.